 If you travel quite a bit and like to stay with certain hotel brands, it might be worthwhile to get one of their loyalty cards.
 Beware of cards with annual fees, though, unless you travel a lot.
 Also, note that you typically need to book directly with the brand to make use of their loyalty programs.
 (This may or may not be cheaper than booking through an agent or online booking site).

-17. GROUP BOOKINGS: Better accommodations that save per-person costs
+17. GROUP BOOKINGS: Travel accommodations that save per-person costs

-How do you pick better accommodations with a group?
+How do you pick better travel accommodations with a group?
 You have a few very interesting options!

 - Apartment, house or cabin: This can save you per-person costs.
 AND you might find a fantastic option to take your trip up a few notches.
 A huge space in stunning settings.
 Or your perfect cozy vibe only steps from the beach.